ashu1281/news_web/README.md

-# weather_app
+# news_web
-this is weather app using django framework..
+this is news app using django framework..

 ### To run this project